AdaCore/Ada_Drivers_Library/arch/ARM/STM32/driver_demos/demo_L3GD20_fifo_int/readme.md

 scaled values are displayed on each iteration.
 The stable bias offsets are also displayed, initially (not iteratively since they are not recomputed).

+Note that you will need to set the RTS scenaqrio variable to "ravenscar-full" because the demo code uses the floating point image attribute.